Catholic probabilism: History of probabilism

 After its formulation by the Dominican Medina in Salamanca late in the 16th century, probabilism was widely held by respected Catholic theologians, including many Jesuits and Dominicans, for the next century.
 Jesuits such as Gabriel Vásquez further developed probabilism, distinguishing intrinsic, argument-based probabilism and extrinsic, authority-based probabilism.
 Abuses of probabilism led to moral laxism such as that of Juan Caramuel y Lobkowitz.

 Precursors

 Fathers, doctors and theologians of the Church at times solved cases on principles which apparently were probabilist in tendency.
 Augustine of Hippo declared that marriage with infidels was not to be regarded as unlawful since it was not clearly condemned in the New Testament: "Quoniam revera in Novo Testamento nihil inde praeceptum est, et ideo aut licere creditum est, aut velut dubium derelictum".
-Gregory of Nazianzus laid down, against a Novatian writer, that a second marriage was not unlawful, since the prohibition was doubtful.
+Gregory of Nazianzus laid down, against a Novatianist writer, that a second marriage was not unlawful, since the prohibition was doubtful.
 Thomas Aquinas maintained that a precept does not bind except through the medium of knowledge; and probabilists are accustomed to point out that knowledge implies certainty.

 However, many theologians were Probabiliorist in their principles before the sixteenth century, including Sylvester Prierias, Conradus, and Thomas Cajetan.
 Consequently, Probabiliorism had already gained a strong hold on theologians when Medina arrived on the scene.